 Many freelance writers are not based in the United States.
 Some of these individuals are expats living abroad while others are foreigners who have command of the English language.
 Be clear if you have any hiring needs that require an American citizenship or a certain first language.

 While potential candidates work freelance, they still have the goal of advancing their writing career.
 Make sure to include incentives that will encourage the writer to apply for your position.
-Benefits can include the standard offerings of good pay, healthcare, and retirement plans or they can focus on other benefits like these:
+Benefits can include the standard offerings of good pay rates, healthcare, and retirement plans or they can focus on other benefits like these: